HENNING SCHULTE

 Future directions:

-I have presented my work at several (inter)national conferences, amongst which the European Conference on Vision Perception (2022, Nijmegen) and the Dutch Perception Day (2023, Utrecht).
-See me this summer at Vision 2023 (Denver) and ECVP (Paphos).
+I have presented my work at several (international) conferences, amongst which the European Conference on Vision Perception (2022, 2023, 2024), the Dutch Perception Day (2023, 2024), Vision 2023, EUNOS 2024, IPS 2024.
+For current results on the integration of the two movie perimetry methods, meet me at ECVP 2025 in Mainz or CCN 2025 in Amsterdam.

 Interested in my work and want to get in touch?
 Send me an e-mail via h.schulte.la@gmail.com